listening in relationships skill emotionally supportive partner communication

 The Science of Why Listening Heals

-When we feel heard, our brain lights up in ways that promote emotional regulation, safety, and trust.
-According to an article from the Journal of the American Philosophical Association, listening inspires empathy, which leads to perspective-taking, lower defensiveness, and greater mutual understanding.
+When we feel listen to, our brain lights up in ways that promote emotional regulation, safety and trust.
+According to an article by Hayakawa and Miyahara (2025), listening inspires empathy, which leads to perspective-taking, lower defensiveness and greater mutual understanding.

-Additionally, 6 Seconds Emotional Intelligence explains that emotionally intelligent listening strengthens resilience in relationships and defuses tension in conflict.
+Additionally, Tanon‑Olsson (2025) on 6 Seconds Emotional Intelligence explains that emotionally intelligent listening strengthens resilience in relationships and defuses tension in conflict.

 Listening as a Daily Ritual of Care